himmAllRight/himmAllRight-source/content/post/sql-intro.md

 +++
 title  = "SQL Intro"
-date   = "2018-04-16"
+date   = "2018-04-19"
 author = "Ryan Himmelwright"
 image  = "img/header-images/container-building-umich.jpg"
-tags   = ["DevOps", "Linux", "Database",] draft  = true
+tags   = ["Linux", "Programming", "Dev", "Database",] draft  = true
 +++

-SQL is one of those technologies that seems to be everywhere, yet, I somehow haven't *had* to use it for anything in school or at work.
-I know, it's quite a feat.
-Still, it's pervasiveness argues that I really *should* learn it.
+SQL is one of those technologies that which to be everywhere, but yet...
+I somehow haven't *had* to use it for anything in school or at work.
+I know, I know... it's quite a feat.
+Still, the pervasiveness of SQL-like databases argues that I really *should* learn it.
 So I am.

 <!--more-->

 The main purpose of this website is to document some of the tech stuff I do in my free time.
-This serves three purposes: 1) Organizing my thoughts into a post helps me learn it better, 2) I can easily refer back to the post to refresh my knowledge in the future, 3) It's a good medium to share what I've learned with others.
+This serves three purposes: 1) Organizing my thoughts into a post enhances my learning, 2) I can easily refer back to the post to refresh my memory in the future, 3) It's a good medium to share what I've learned with others.

-This post is a prime example, as it didn't start out as a *post*, but a plain file of my *notes* as I learned SQL basics.
-As I progressed, I realized all the information accumulated should be cleaned up and posted.
+This post is a prime example, as it didn't start out as a *post*, but a file of the *notes* I took as I learned SQL basics.
+As I progressed, I realized all of the accumulating information should be cleaned up and posted.
 So here we are.
-I've dramatically cleaned the file up, but if this post still seems a bit different than previous ones (no images, more code snippets than words)... that's because it's my learning notes with makeup heavily applied.
+I've redone the examples, and turned my shorthand blurbs into sentences, but if this post still seems a bit different than previous ones (no images, more code snippets than words)... that's because it's my learning notes with makeup heavily applied.
 Enjoy.

 ## Install Setup

-I started with installing mysql, by going to the [mySQL download Page](https://dev.mysql.com/downloads) and installed the version for my VM (centos 7).
+I first installed mysql, by going to the [mySQL download page](https://dev.mysql.com/downloads) and getting the appropriate the version for my VM (centos 7).
 This may differ based on Distro/DB.

+*I'm not going to cover any of the installation steps, as this post is more about the SQL language, not setting up the DB.
+Besides, I did this in mysql, but in the future I'll likely look at using MariaDB anyway...*

+I do however want to note this issue I encountered, so I don't stumble over it in the future.
 At first, I couldn't get the `/usr/bin/mysql_secure_installation` command to run due to a permission denied error...

 Eventually, I learned that the first time mysql runs, it creates a temp password in the log, located at `/var/log/mysqld.log`.
 Using that password, I was able to login.

-*I'm not going to cover any other installation steps, as this post is more about the SQL language, not setting up the DB.
-Besides, I did this in mysql, but in the future I'll likely look at using MariaDB anyway...*

 ## DBs and Commands: